 Lodging the Declaration of Compliance automatically lists the product(s) on the Software developers homepage Product register.
 Software developers that have listed their product on the Product register may direct users to the website at http://softwaredevelopers.ato.gov.au for confirmation that the product has met ATO requirements.
 Developers who do not need to register in order to list products may still receive emails detailing significant issues by using the subscription service available from the site.
 Registering or subscribing for updates is recommended for both in-house and commercial software developers.

 For more information on the Software developers homepage, contact SIPO:

 phone 1300 139 052

 email SIPO@ato.gov.au

-16 Forms

-Paper forms relating to AIIR can be downloaded from the ATO website at www.ato.gov.au